22Neves/devsite-docs/guides/order/online-payments/notifications.en.md

 ```

 To configure this validation, you need to extract the key contained in the header and compare it with the key provided for your application in Your integrations.
 You can do this by following the steps below.

-At the end, we provide some SDKs with a **complete code example** to facilitate the process:
+> Below we provide some code examples (SDKs) to facilitate the process:

 1. To extract the timestamp (`ts`) and the signature from the `x-signature` header, split the content of the header by the "," character, which will result in a list of 2 elements.
 The value for the `ts` prefix is the timestamp (in milliseconds) of the notification, and `v1` is the encrypted signature.
 Following the example presented above, `ts=1704908010` and `v1=618c85345248dd820d5fd456117c2ab2ef8eda45a0282ff693eac24131a5e839`.
 2. Using the template and descriptions below, replace the parameters with the data received in your notification.